gintonicweb/reorder/README.md

 | 3      | Popular Song      |    3 |
 | 4      | New Song      |    1 |

-Lasty, if the *Popular Song* is not so popular anymore and is **deleted** from the list, the table will end up like this:
+Lastly, if the *Popular Song* is not so popular anymore and is **deleted** from the list, the table will end up like this:

 | id        | title           | play_order  |
 | --- |:-------------:| :---:|